Oslo Spektrum: Development and renovation

 In June 2017, the owner notified Norges Varemesse that they were planning to renovate and expand the arena for more than NOK 1 billion.
 Among other things, the prospected construction included a new congress centre, cultural venue and high-rise office building adjacent to the venue as an extension with around 3,000 seats and a total of 20,000 additional square metres.
 The development was scheduled to start in 2020, and the new centre was expected to open in 2023.
 The goal of the development was to make Oslo better equipped to be Scandinavia's "conference capital".
 Additionally, the former concert hall, with an audience capacity of approximately 9,700 seats, would be refurbished and include 1,700 extra seats.
 The renovation work was scheduled to start in the summer of 2019, but only started in June 2025 after several years of delays, with the main concert arena expected to be completed in the fall of 2026 and the remaining work in the fall of 2028.
 It will include the first high-rise building over 100 meters to be built in Oslo in more than thirty years.
+The project is estimated to cost 3.2 billion NOK.